ramonqu7/wireless-data-transmission/Joule-Pre-Install/README.md

 Intel Joule 570x:
 https://software.intel.com/en-us/intel-joule-getting-started
-Has Wifi built-in

 ## Install OS on the board
 * Need to Flash the BIOS first with Intel Flash tool and the updated Intel Joule BIOS, with type C cable connected to the board.
 [Link to Intel BIOS update](https://software.intel.com/en-us/node/721469)
 > Otherwise, it will not auto-boot the OS install program

-* IoT website has the setting up tutorials and the ubuntu website has the ubuntu OS install tutorial
+* IoT website has the setting up tutorials and the ubuntu website has the ubuntu OS (Specifically for Joule) install tutorial.
+Not recommended to install the Joule Special version.
+- You may install Ubuntu 14/16 like installing on the normal PC, with option of booting from USB.
 - [Install Ubuntu Tutorial Video](https://software.intel.com/en-us/videos/installing-ubuntu-on-the-intel-joule-compute-module)
 - You can also install other systems.
 [Check this website.](https://software.intel.com/en-us/choosing-among-oses)
-> But we are using ROS, so it would be the best to install Ubuntu system.
 * Things about Intel Joule Board:
   - It has wifi and bluetooth module on board which may be convenient feature for wireless transmission.
 The wifi supports wifi-direct.
-  - The type -C only for flash the BIOS.
+  - The type -C is mainly used for flash the BIOS.
 We need a USB hub for the USB port.(keyboard, mouse and maybe flash drive) The micro-USB can be connected to the host machine and use putty or other serial monitor to read the debug mode serial output.
 (The host machine needs to install driver)

   ## Install ROS and other necessary Software on ubuntu